mfrachet/cypress-audit/README.md

 }
 ```

-_Note: This metrics are overriden by the per-tests one._
+_Note: These metrics are override by the per-tests one._